broch/broch.github.io/content/posts/rust-tracing-opentelemetry.md

 There's a lot more to tracing and telemetry than what we've covered here, but we've successfully created a setup that should work with different OpenTelemetry providers, without the need to recompile our app.
 We can easily configure it using standard environment variables (which will hopefully be supported directly by the opentelemetry libraries some day).
 This gives us local event logging along with exporting of tracing spans to an OpenTelemetry traces endpoint.

 One issue I had along the way is that it's not obvious what's going on between the opentelemetry client and the endpoint (who traces the tracers 🙂?).
 When using `http/proto` I only worked out that I was missing the `/v1/traces` part of the endpoint URI when I swapped the default `reqwest` client with one which dumped the request and response to the console.
 Then I realised the endpoint was returing a `404` which was being ignored.
-I haven't worked out if this is possible with gRPC and the `tonic` version, since I didn't have any similar issues.
+I haven't worked out if this is possible with gRPC and the `tonic` version, since I didn't have any similar issues (Update: the issue with HTTP errors being silently ignored should now be fixed [^http-fix]).

+[^http-fix]: The `0.19` release of `opentelemetry-otlp` now [reports HTTP errors](https://github.com/open-telemetry/opentelemetry-rust/pull/945).

 Overall though I'm very pleased with the results and the ecosystem is a pleasure to use, thanks to the many people who have worked hard on the various projects involved to get things to where they are today.
 Instrumenting your code with Rust tracing is a breeze (particularly using the excellent `instrument` macro) and exporting to OpenTelemetry seems to be the way to go if you want to export your data to the cloud.
 Both the providers used above are easy to sign up for with no commitment, and their free plans should be adequate for a small app.